HamadMehdi/PrayerTracker/README.md

-Yes!
-Let me reorganize the screenshots section to show them in a better layout with appropriate sizing.
-Here's an improved version:
+I'll update your README with the new image links.
+Since these appear to be the same screenshots from the previous Postimg links, I'll use them to create a more visually balanced layout:

 # 🕌 Prayer Tracker – A Spiritual Accountability Platform
 *A full-stack ASP.NET Core web app designed to help individuals and communities track, manage, and reflect on their spiritual practices with purpose and consistency.*